This article contains information for candidates who need to take IMAT in 2018.

 If you have not yet paid the registration fee, you will need to log in to the Universitaly website and click the Delete IMAT registration button.
 Immediately after doing this you will be able to register again and change your first choice of university.

 If you have already paid the registration fee, you will need to log in to the Universitaly website, click the Delete IMAT registration button and wait for a the refund process to begin before submitting a new test booking.

-Please be aware that it can take 2 working days for the refund process to begin.
+Please be aware that it can take several working hours for the refund process to begin.
 We strongly advise that, should you need to change your first choice university, you follow the above guidance by 10am on 23 July at the very latest.

 Please note that it can take up to 21 days for monies to reach your account